calroc/Thun/Thun.md

 understand and has many other nice properties.  **Thun** is a dialect of Joy that attempts to stay very close to the spirit of Joy but does not precisely match the behaviour of the original version written in C.
+(In the rest of this document I'll use the names Joy and Thun interchangably.)

 ## Grammar